 Jill Christensen, C.N.P.

-Anxiety is often described as sustained and excessive worry that a person cannot control and is many times related to the anticipation of a future threat.
-At times, anxiety can have a large and negative impact on our daily lives, work, relationships and overall happiness.
-Anxiety can also manifest as an irritable, worried, restless, debilitating stress response lasting from minutes to days.
-Most everyone has had anxiety surrounding a stressful situation.
-However, anxiety becomes an obstacle for a happy, healthy life when it impacts our day-to-day lives.
+Anxiety often is described as sustained, excessive worry that a person cannot control related to the anticipation of a future threat, such as a traumatic event.
+At times, anxiety can have a significant, adverse effect on daily life, work, relationships and overall happiness.
+Anxiety also can manifest as an irritable, worried, restless and debilitating stress response lasting minutes to days.
+Almost everyone has had anxiety surrounding a stressful situation.

 Emotionally, anxiety can appear as: